Where and When

 Join us on Tuesdays from 11:15-12:30 a.m. in the Prayer Chapel, Lower Level Room 6.

 What is Contemplative Prayer?

-Christian Contemplative Prayer is the opening of mind and heart—our whole being—to God, the Ultimate Mystery.
-Beyond thoughts, words and emotions, whom we know by faith are within us, closer than breathing, thinking, feeling and choosing; even closer than consciousness itself.
+Christian Contemplative Prayer is the opening of mind and heart—our whole being—to God, the Ultimate Mystery, who is beyond thoughts, words and emotions.
+In this type of prayer, we open ourselves to God who is within us, closer than breathing, thinking, feeling, and choosing---closer than consciousness itself.
 The root of all prayer is interior silence.
 Though we think of prayer as thoughts or feelings expressed in words, this is only one expression.
 Contemplative Prayer is a prayer of silence, an experience of God’s presence.
 It helps us realize God, the Source from whom our life emerges at every moment.

 Centering Prayer is a method of prayer, which prepares us to receive the gift of God’s presence, traditionally called contemplative prayer.
 It consists of responding to the Spirit of Christ by consenting to God’s presence and action within us.
 It furthers the development of contemplative prayer by quieting our faculties to cooperate with the gift of God’s presence.
 Centering Prayer facilitates the movement from more active modes of prayer—verbal, mental or affective prayer—into a receptive prayer of resting in God.
 It emphasizes prayer as a personal relationship with God.
 At the same time, it is a discipline to foster and serve this relationship by a regular, daily practice of prayer.
 It is Trinitarian in its source, Christ-centered in its focus, and ecclesial in its effects; that is; it builds communities of faith.